Troubleshoot the HubSpot Sales Office 365 add-in

 If you're having trouble installing the add-in, make sure you meet the following requirements:

-- add the add-in in each inbox if you're using multiple inboxes.
+- Install the add-in in each inbox if you're using multiple inboxes.

 Add-in grayed out in Outlook desktop